It's not Easter at all unless you spend a snuggled-up afternoon watching one of these hoppy kinda bunny-themed movies with the family...

 Easter is coming around real soon!
 If you haven’t already made your Easter crafts, well – you’re running out of time.
 Get to it!
 But if you’re sorted, here’s an easy parenting activity for you to do with the kids.
 It’s so simple, you could even take a nap or do some work at the same time.
-Snuggle up with a plate of hot cross buns and catch one of these bunny-themed movies, perfect for Easter.
+Snuggle up with a plate of hot cross buns and catch one of these bunny-themed movies and shows, perfect for Easter.

-Bunny-themed family movies for Easter viewing
+Bunny-themed family movies and shows for Easter viewing

-2. Presto
+1. Presto

 If your little fluff tails can’t make it through a movie, we highly recommend switching the channel to this all-time favourite short film.
 The comical animated film by Disney Pixar features famous magician Presto as he sets the stage on fire with his showcase of magic tricks.
 But when he forgets to feed his rabbit Alec one too many times, his magic show takes a hilarious turn as the bunny co-star takes revenge.
 We reckon the fam will be in splits at the end of this one!

-5. Peter Rabbit 2 – The Runaway
+2. Peter Rabbit 2 – The Runaway

 Can’t get enough of this little rabbit rogue?
 Peter Rabbit 2 (2021) sees James Corden return as the voice of Peter for another raucous adventure!
 Bea, Thomas, and the rabbits have created a makeshift family, but despite his best efforts, Peter can’t seem to shake his mischievous reputation.
 Adventuring out of the garden, Peter finds himself in a world where his mischief is appreciated, but when his family risks everything to come looking for him, Peter must figure out what kind of bunny he wants to be.
 Lots of fun for the whole family!